respeer-ai/docs/docs/en_US/CheCko/ClearCurrentApplicationConnection.md

 # Clear current application connection

-We should have a permissions menu in CheCko to let user be able to remove connection from web application, but currently it's not implemented.
-If users really want to remove it, they can follow this sections to remove what they want.
+We should have a permissions menu in CheCko to let users be able to remove connections from web applications, but currently, it's not implemented.
+If users really want to remove it, they can follow these sections to remove what they want.
 And, keep in mind that always backup your important data before you do that.
-It's dangerous to operate wallet store directly.
+It's dangerous to operate a wallet store directly.

 ### Open wallet database storage

-If user really need to change their authorized account to web application, they can operation wallet database manually.
-They just need to find tables named `rpcAuths` and `rpcMicrochains` in database `CheCkoBaseDatabase`, find the right item with the domain name of the web application, then remove the application, then they can reconnect CheCko from web application.
+If the user really needs to change their authorized account to a web application, they can operate the wallet database manually.
+They just need to find tables named `rpcAuths` and `rpcMicrochains` in the database `CheCkoBaseDatabase`, find the right item with the domain name of the web application, then remove the application, then they can reconnect CheCko from the web application.

 <br>
 <center>